Why water is a huge issue for Texans right now - Local News 8

 “A lot of people are losing water in my area and were told that they would be shutting (the) water off for the whole city with no idea when it would be back, so we filled up pitchers and tubs,” San Antonio resident Jordan Orta told CNN.
 “I went to H-E-B yesterday and there was no water left, so if we lose water, it’s all we got until who knows when.”

-About 590 local water systems in 141 counties were reporting disruptions to their service, affecting approximately 11.8 million residents, state officials said.
+More than 830 local water systems in 162 counties were reporting disruptions to their service, affecting approximately 13.5 million residents, state officials said Thursday afternoon.

 Here’s a look at how problems with water has made an already difficult crisis even worse for millions.